idofrizler/mcp-for-dummies/mcp-101-detect-colors/README.md

 # MCP 101 - AI Agent Sees Colors

 This example demonstrates how to create an MCP tool that analyzes images and determines their dominant color.
-The tool can identify basic colors (red, blue, green, yellow) or return a hex color code for other colors.
+The tool can identify basic colors (red, blue, green, yellow, ...).

 ## Setup Steps